-Built from sustainable materials that aren't harvested by heavy machinery, such as cardboard, willow and mulberry tree bark, eco-friendly caskets are biodegradable, so they leave a small carbon footprint, yet are dignified enough to provide a proper burial.
-The most discounted in this category are the cardboard caskets which average around $45 and the most expensive are the willow caskets, running anywhere from $500 to $2000.
+Built from sustainable materials that aren't harvested by heavy machinery, cardboard makes for an eco-friendly casket that is also biodegradable.
+These caskets leave a small carbon footprint, yet are dignified enough to provide a proper burial.
+Cardboard caskets average around $45.

 High-Impact Styrene Caskets

 High-impact styrene is a durable plastic and one of the more widely available types of pet caskets.
-The design, coupled with the addition of special sealant that restricts water and air from seeping in to the casket, makes them a popular choice.
-A very plain styrene casket can start at around $50 for a small animal, but may average around $300 to $500 if you have a larger animal and line the inside with fleece padding or other embellishments.
-However, the following are great choices at more of a discount.
+The design, coupled with the addition of special sealant that restricts water and air from seeping into the casket, makes them a popular choice.
+A very plain styrene casket can start at around $50 for a small animal but may average around $300 to $500 if you have a larger animal and line the inside with fleece padding or other embellishments.
+However, the following are great discount choices.

 - Treasured Friend Memorials offers a larger range of sizes - from 20" to 52" - in its simple almond casket.
-Minimally lined with a pillow and pad, the caskets are priced from $89.99 to $289.99.
-These are a good option to save money if you have larger pet.
+Minimally lined with a pillow and pad, the caskets are priced from $119.99 to $389.99.
+These are a good option for saving money if you have a larger pet.

 Non-Deteriorating Plastic Caskets